knmnyn/cs4248-2120/_pages/about.md

 **Prerequisites**: (CS3243 _Introduction to Artificial Intelligence_ or CS3245 _Information Retrieval_) and (EE2012(A) _Analytical Methods in Electrical and Computer Engineering_, MA2216 _Probability_, ST1232 _Statistics for Life Sciences_, or ST2131 _Probability_, or ST2334 _Probability and Statistics_)

 Questions about prerequisities and waivers are handled centrally by the department.
-For this semester (Semester 2020), Please contact [cs-curriculum@comp.nus.edu.sg](mailto:cs-curriculum@comp.nus.edu.sg) to describe your case and seek any waivers regarding prerequisities.
+For this semester (Semester 2120), Please contact [cs-curriculum@comp.nus.edu.sg](mailto:cs-curriculum@comp.nus.edu.sg) to describe your case and seek any waivers regarding prerequisities.

 ### Workload

-(3-0-0-3-4)
+(3-0.5-0-4-3.5)

 Translation:

 * 3 lecture hours per week.
-* 0 hour of tutorials.
+* 0.5 hours of tutorials per week (biweekly).
 * 4 hours for projects, assignments, fieldwork, etc., per week.
-* 4 hours for preparatory work by a student per week.
+* 3.5 hours for preparatory work by a student per week.

 ## Instructors